vlazh/node-hot-loader/README.md

 Typical use cases for **Node Hot Loader** are hot-reloaded [express](http://expressjs.com/) application with APIs and frontend serving, i.e. [React](https://facebook.github.io/react/).

 **Node Hot Loader** support webpack config files with ES2015+ (through babel).
+For using ES2015+ in webpack configuration you must provide .babelrc configuration file in project root directory.

 ## Installation